Machine Learning Model Selection Guide

 5. Jumping to a Complex Model

 Random Forest and XGBoost are not always better than Logistic Regression.
-A simple model that is 2% worse but fully explainable is often the right business choice.
+A simple model that is 2% worse but easy to explain is often the right business choice.
 Always build the simple model first.

 6. Not Cross-Validating

 A single train/test split can be lucky or unlucky.
-Cross-validation gives a more reliable estimate.
+Cross-validation gives you a more reliable number.

 model.fit(X_train, y_train)